MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample1.md

 ```
 {{</highlight>}}

-To update the output field *DiffuseColor*, it is important to use the methods *updateOutputValue(name, value)* or *setOutputValue(name, value)* instead of simply assigning a value to the output field.
+To update the output field <field>DiffuseColor</field>, it is important to use the methods *updateOutputValue(name, value)* or *setOutputValue(name, value)* instead of simply assigning a value to the output field.

 You can now see a color change in the viewer `SoExaminerViewer` every time the `TimeCounter` counts.